cyberark/kubernetes-conjur-deploy/CONTRIBUTING.md

 ### Restore

-If the Conjur master pod is rescheduled the persistent volumes will be reattached.
+If the Secrets Manager leader pod is rescheduled the persistent volumes will be reattached.
-Once the pod is running again, run these commands to restore the master.
+Once the pod is running again, run these commands to restore the leader.

 ```
 # rm -rf /var/lib/postgresql/9.3